 Here at Smile Solutions patients often ask us about the problem of bad breath and what they can do to prevent or manage it.

-Bad breath, or halitosis, affects up to 5 per cent of the population and there are lots of factors that can contribute to this frustrating and often embarrassing condition.
+Bad breath, or halitosis, affects up to 5 per cent of the population and there are a lot of factors that can contribute to this frustrating and often embarrassing condition.

 Whether plaque builds up or not depends on our diet and our cleaning routines.